 - Informative.
 A good presentation contains all the necessary information and only the necessary information to make a point.
 Showering your audience with extraneous facts and figures, no matter how accurate or valid they may be, will only send them into snooze-land.

 - Storytelling: The human mind loves stories.
 Both oral information and visual expression can quickly bore an audience if they have no meaning, no structure, or greater purpose.
 But tie the two things together in an interesting series of events that take the audience on a journey, and you’ve got them hooked by the nose!

 If you’re looking for tips and ideas on how to create a presentation that inspires your audience to action, make sure you check out the following guide:

-Today, we’ll be taking things a step further and looking into how you can deliver an awesome presentation without letting anxiety hold you back.
+Today, we’ll be taking things a step further and looking into how you can deliver an awesome presentation without letting anxiety or nervousness hold you back.

 Worst-Case Scenario Management

 The thought giving a presentation can shoot your anxiety level off the charts because the act of speaking before an audience plays on some of our biggest fears as humans, which are: the fear of failure and the fear of rejection.